nicolomassobrio/Magic-Mirror/README.md

 $ go get -u -f github.com/nicolomassobrio/Magic-Mirror/Magic_Mirror
 $ go download
 ```
-* Add the Magic Mirror folder to Processing folder on your device.
+* Add the Magic_Mirror folder to Processing folder on your device.
+* Check if SimpleOpenNi and Mimin library folders are in a folder called 'libraries' in Processing folder on your device.
 * Lantch Processing.
-* Open Magic Mirror file.
+* Open Magic_Mirror file.
 * Run the Processing file.

 ### The technique